adam-han/adam-han/README.md

-### Hey, I'm Adam! 👋
+### Hey, I'm Adam!

-I'm an Honours Mathematics student at the University of Waterloo that deeply admires the possibilities of good code.
-I enjoy tackling problems related to both software development and data science!
-I primarily work with Python, C++, C, HTML, and CSS.
+I'm a Mathematics student at the University of Waterloo that deeply admires the possibilities of good code.
+I think it's fun to try and make cool things.

 Outside of programming, you can find me making infinitely many playlists on spotify!! 🕺

-If you’re interested in reaching out, please feel free to contact me at a34han@uwaterloo.ca or via LinkedIn.
+If you’re interested in reaching out, please feel free to contact me at a34han@uwaterloo.ca.
 I’m always open to learning something new!

 <!--
 **adam-han/adam-han** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.